Skip to Content

 Unlike ground-based systems, the satellite setup works even when the airplane floats over oceans, seas, and other water bodies.

-Aircrafts that employ a hybrid Wi-Fi system automatically switch between satellite and ground-based setups when flying over water bodies and land masses.
+Aircraft that employs a hybrid Wi-Fi system automatically switch between satellite and ground-based setups when flying over water bodies and land masses.

 Use Airplane Wi-Fi for Calls in Moderation